stakater/mto-docs/content/learn/mto-vs-hypershift.md

 MTO is the more efficient model by a wide margin: one control plane, one monitoring stack and one upgrade cycle for all tenants.

-HyperShift reduces the cost of per-tenant clusters substantially compared with standalone clusters, but each hosted cluster still has a control plane consuming management-cluster capacity and dedicated worker nodes.
+Hypershift reduces the cost of per-tenant clusters substantially compared with standalone clusters, but each hosted cluster still has a control plane consuming management-cluster capacity and dedicated worker nodes.

 ### Operational surface

 With MTO you operate one cluster.
-With HyperShift you operate a management cluster plus a fleet of hosted clusters — each with its own upgrades, monitoring and configuration drift.
+With Hypershift you operate a management cluster plus a fleet of hosted clusters — each with its own upgrades, monitoring and configuration drift.

 ### Governance

 This is where they stop competing.
 MTO models tenants, derives RBAC from identity provider groups, allocates quota at the tenant scope, enforces guardrails at admission, standardizes environments, attributes cost, hibernates idle workloads and extends the tenant boundary into ArgoCD and OpenBao or Vault.

-HyperShift provisions and manages the lifecycle of clusters.
+Hypershift provisions and manages the lifecycle of clusters.
 What happens inside one is not its concern.

 ### Inside a hosted cluster